Compound engineering for the plan and review loop

 A plan is only as good as the spec it came from.
 A bullet list assembled from a one-line prompt isn’t a spec.

 superpowers ships a methodology rather than a tool.
-The skills auto-trigger when you start describing a feature — you don’t invoke them by name.
+The skills auto-trigger when you start describing a feature, so you don’t invoke them by name.
 Four matter for this loop:

 A writing-plans output looks something like this: